Dublin | Travel Guide

 How to make the most of your money in Dublin

-What is the currency in Ireland?
+What is the currency in Dublin?

-The currency in Ireland is the Euro, and here's what things cost* during our stay:
+The currency in Ireland is the euro, and here's what things cost during our stay:

 - Pint of Guinness - €5.95 (₤5.20)